jungsoft/frontend-style-guide/README.md

 [Back to top ⬆️](#pushpin-table-of-contents)

-### Just leave TODOs if it's related with a new issue
+### Just leave TODOs if it's related to a new issue

 Bad
 ```